Scalar-induced gravitational wave from domain wall perturbation: GW from perturbation of DW

-Finally, the example we show in Fig.~\ref{fig:ogw} has a peak amplitude of the induced GW signal at $\Omega_{\rm GW}\sim 10^{-22}$, which is beyond the sensitivities of current and near-future GW experiments.
-The power spectrum of the curvature perturbation of the DW is proportional to $k^{-8}$, therefore, the GW signals could be largely enhanced and enter into the detection zone of the experiments if the annihilation of DW takes place much later.
+Finally, the example depicted in Fig.~\ref{fig:ogw} indicates that the peak amplitude of the induced GW signal is approximately \(\Omega_{\rm GW}\sim 10^{-22}\), which exceeds the detection capabilities of current and near-future GW experiments.
+The power spectrum of the curvature perturbation associated with the DW is proportional to \(k^{-8}\), suggesting that the GW signals could be significantly enhanced and enter the detection range of experiments if the annihilation of DWs occurs at a considerably later time.